Zediious95/Anki_Tagger/README.md

 2. In anki, export the deck using the Notes as plain text funcion, and select to include a unique identifier: "anki.txt"

-3. Place both in "Data" Folder
+3. Make a folder titled "Data", and place both "anki_deck.apkg" and "anki.txt" inside of it.

 ## 4. Embed the anki txt file
 ```bash